tdolan21/zephyr-7b-alpha-api/README.md

 Access the root of the API:

-GET /: returns a welcome screen
+- GET /: returns a welcome screen with descriptions of the currently available endpoints
-POST /zephyr/raw

-- Returns unstructured output with system prompt and tokens still in place.
+- POST /zephyr/raw Returns unstructured output with system prompt and tokens still in place.

 ### Pythonic Chatbot Response